-In May of this year, the Government of Saskatchewan asked for people’s opinions on farmland ownership in Saskatchewan; specifically, who should or should not be able to own farmland in the province.
+In May 2015, the Government of Saskatchewan asked for people’s opinions on farmland ownership in Saskatchewan; specifically, who should or should not be able to own farmland in the province.

 A comprehensive survey was available to complete online.
 In addition, written submissions were accepted and Ministry officials held one-on-one meetings with stakeholder groups.